Healthy Food Database

-Papaya has distinct orange-red flesh and is pear-shaped with a yellow-orange coloured skin.
-Different to papaw, it has a sweeter flavour so is great in desserts or on its own.
+Papaya has distinct orange-red flesh and is pear-shaped with yellow-orange coloured skin.
+Different from papaw, it has a sweeter flavour so is great in desserts or on its own.

 Papaya contains papain, an enzyme that helps digest proteins.
 Papain is especially high when the fruit is unripe and may be beneficial to those with digestive issues such as irritable bowel syndrome.
 Papain is also often extracted from the fruit to make digestive enzyme dietary supplements.